Eline Berings

-Eline Berings (born 28 May 1986) is a Belgian athlete, who competes in the 100 m hurdles.
+Eline Berings (born 28 May 1986) is a Belgian retired athlete, who competed in the 100 m hurdles.
 She is the 2005 European junior champion, and took her first medal as a senior by winning the 2009 European Indoor Championships.
 Her personal best times are 12.72 and 7.92 in the 100 and 60 m hurdles respectively.

+As of the 2023 World Athletics Championships she works as athletics commentator for the TV broadcasts of Belgian sports program Sporza.

 Biography

 Junior career

 Berings was born in Ghent.
 As a junior athlete she finished seventh at the 2003 World Youth Championships, failed to reach the final at the 2004 World Junior Championships, and won the gold medal at the 2005 European Junior Championships.
 Her personal best time in 2005, her last year as a junior, was 13.39 seconds, achieved in July 2005 in Oordegem.